synczxv/codegtp/README.md

-# Code created my chatgtp for various different things
+# Code created by chatgtp for various different things
+# Mostly to mess around with various codes